-To access the server from the zSecure (Admin) ISPF panels, you must have a zSecure configuration that is enabled for zSecure Visual.
-See "Installation requirements" on page 113.
+See "Installation requirements" on page 119 for guidelines on setting up the zSecure configuration for zSecure Visual.
 For more information about zSecure configurations, see Chapter 6, "Deployment of the software," on page 23.

 Note: The C2RWZINI job must have run against that particular server instance.